 Raw potatoes are bad for your dog

 You should never feed raw potatoes to your dogs.
 Raw potatoes contain traces of solanine which is toxic to dogs.
 Also, raw sweet potatoes contain trypsin inhibitor which will make your dog less able to digest protein.
-My Siberian Huskies enjoy stealing stuff from the kitchen and potatoes are no exception from that rule.
-I’ve placed the potatoes on the kitchen table and left to bring more groceries from the car.
+My Siberian Huskies enjoy stealing stuff from the kitchen, and potatoes are no exception to that rule.
+I placed the potatoes on the kitchen table and left to bring more groceries from the car.
 My huskies stole a potato and started to play with it.
 If it rolls like a ball, it must be a ball.
-Fortunately, they don’t eat anything if it’s not given by me so they didn’t try the raw potato.
+Fortunately, they don’t eat anything if it’s not given by me, so they didn’t try the raw potato.
 The potatoes are now secured and safely placed away from the wrath of huskies.